Brian's Guide to

 (Photo by Deutsche Bahn)

-Germans are known to gripe about just about everything, but take their complaints about trains with a bit of a grain of salt.
-Germany easily has one of the world's largest and most efficient passenger rail systems.
-In fact, Germany has the largest rail system in Europe.
-There aren't many places of significance that it doesn't get to, and the trip will generally be comfortable and, with planning, economical.
-While there certainly are problems that need attention, train service in Germany on the whole is quite good.
-Europe in general has a high utilization of trains, and Germany is especially reliant on them.
-After the automobile, rail is by far the most common means of transportation as evidenced by the fact that three of Europe's five busiest stations and eleven of Europe's 20 busiest stations are in Germany.
+That said, train service in Germany on the whole is still quite good.
+There aren't many places of significance that you can't reach, and the trip will generally be comfortable and, with planning, economical.
+Europe in general has a high utilization of trains, and Germany is especially reliant on them, with over 5.4 million people a day using trains.
+After the automobile, rail is by far the most common means of transportation as evidenced by the fact that three of Europe's five busiest stations — and 11 of the top 20 — are in Germany.

 On this page: